hope-data-science/tidyfst/README.md

 ## Future plans

+Piping in `group_dt` is slow for large datasets, I'll optimize it later.

 *unnest_dt* is now fast enough to beat the *tidyr::unnest*, but the *nest_dt* function would build a nested data.table with *data.table* inside.
 How to use such data structure is remained to be seen, and the performance is still to be explored.

 *tidyfst* will keep up with the [updates](https://github.com/Rdatatable/data.table/blob/master/NEWS.md) of *data.table* , in the next step would introduce more new features to improve the performance and flexibility to facilitate fast data manipulation in tidy syntax.